kunmifab/finpay-backend-farouq/README.md

 ## Where to find everything

-Your task is to build your own social media API.
+Your task is to Build FinPay: A FinTech Solution.
 You will find an SQLite database file called `db.sqlite` inside the root folder.
 You will find the front end of each project on the project description page.

 You can click on the `Preview Frontend` to have a visual view of what the project is all about.

-If you would like the Figma design file to gain experience using professional tools and build more accurate projects faster, you can [subscribe as a PRO member](https://masteringbackend.com/projects).
+If you would like the Figma design file to gain experience using professional tools and build more accurate projects faster, you can [subscribe as a PRO member](https://app.masteringbackend.com/projects).

 All the required assets and files for this project are in the root folder.
 If any image is required, they are already exported for the correct screen size and optimized.